Transparent eyeball: In photography

-Walker Evans was a renowned American photographer, known for his visionary process of aligning “photography with Emerson's original desire to absorb and be absorbed into nature, to become a transparent rather than simply reflective eye.”
-Walker spent his career during the Great Depression trying to capture images that would be a mirror representation of Americans surrounded by both nature and man-made objects existing in total harmony.
+Walker Evans was a renowned American photographer, known for his visionary process of aligning "photography with Emerson's original desire to absorb and be absorbed into nature, to become a transparent rather than simply reflective eye."
+Evans spent his career during the Great Depression trying to capture images that would be a mirror representation of Americans surrounded by both nature and man-made objects existing in total harmony.

-Emerson's description of the “transparent eyeball” functions as a metaphor for the artist's ability to discern the essential nature of objects and as a way to stress that the transcendental is not formless.
+Emerson's description of the "transparent eyeball" functions as a metaphor for the artist's ability to discern the essential nature of objects and as a way to stress that the transcendental is not formless.
 The "transparent eyeball" reflects nature's particulars, much in the way that a camera lens exposes; and in the process illuminates… the "unrelieved, bare-faced, revelatory" facts.
 The transparent eyeball is about capturing and being a part of all of nature and its motion.
 The camera works in the same fashion.
 The camera exposes/illuminates all of nature in a single snapshot with more detail and visibility of nature that cannot be taken in by an unaided eye alone.

 To visually experience and appreciate nature, as Emerson desired, through a transparent state, an individual has to view it.
 This is similar to the camera.
 To photograph an image, the individual must first view the scene, then capture what they see.
-Thus, the “transparent eyeball” is not free from constraints, but is a tool that the individual needs to become one with nature.
-However, it is not to be understood that “Emerson did not believe in a fundamental god-driven unity underlying the worldly flux, but rather that art's role was to provide an insight into that unity.”
+Thus, the "transparent eyeball" is not free from constraints, but is a tool that the individual needs to become one with nature.
+However, it is not to be understood that "Emerson did not believe in a fundamental god-driven unity underlying the worldly flux, but rather that art's role was to provide an insight into that unity."

 In literature

-According to Amy Hungerford, the influence and use of the transparent eyeball in Pulitzer Prize-winning author Marilynne Robinson’s novel Housekeeping is palpable.
-Hungerford argues that Robinson’s protagonist Ruth narrates from the perspective of the transparent eyeball.
+According to Amy Hungerford, the influence and use of the transparent eyeball in Pulitzer Prize-winning author Marilynne Robinson's novel Housekeeping is palpable.
+Hungerford argues that Robinson's protagonist Ruth narrates from the perspective of the transparent eyeball.